A Lesson to Learn: AMMO Inc. (POWW)

-AMMO Inc. (NASDAQ:POWW) went down by -5.39% from its latest closing price compared to the recent 1-year high of $10.37.
-The company’s stock price has collected -8.14% of loss in the last five trading sessions.
-Press Release reported on 07/08/21 that AMMO, Inc. Updates First Quarter Fiscal Year 2022 Revenue Forecast to $44 Million — First Quarter Reporting Scheduled for August 16, 2021
+AMMO Inc. (NASDAQ:POWW) went up by 5.65% from its latest closing price compared to the recent 1-year high of $10.37.
+The company’s stock price has collected -10.42% of loss in the last five trading sessions.
+Press Release reported on 07/15/21 that AMMO, Inc. Announces $51 Million Revenue Projection for Fiscal Second Quarter 2022

 >> 7 Top Picks for the Post-Pandemic Economy <<